Client applications must dispose of messages (by calling Dispose()) as soon as they are done with them.

 When the ACKImmediately property is set to true on an outgoing Guaranteed Delivery message, it indicates that the appliance should ACK this message immediately upon receipt.

 This property, when set by a publisher, may or may not be removed by the appliance prior to delivery to a consumer, so message consumers must not rely on this property being present.
 Setting this property on an outgoing direct message or on a received message has no effect.Default: false

 Applies to received messages only with DeliveryMode MessageDeliveryMode.PERSISTENT or MessageDeliveryMode.NON_PERSISTENT.
-Represents the message Id of a Guaranteed message and can be used when acknowledging such a message.
-If not available 0 is returned.
+Represents the message Id of a Guaranteed message.
+The message ID is only to be used for the purpose of acknowledgements.
+No other meaning should be inferred from the value of the message ID.
+Messages are acknowledged by calling Ack(Int64) If not available 0 is returned.

 The binary attachment part of the message.
 If not present, null is returned to the user.

 Returns the request ID set in the cache request.
 Always null if CacheStatus is MessageCacheStatus.Live If not present -1 is returned

 Applies to received messages only.
 Returns the Conusmer Id list, null if the received message has none.
 Consumer IDs are only used with XML content subscriptions, not with topic subscriptions.
 When XML subscriptions are applied with consumer IDs, received messages contain a list of the consumer IDs of all XML subscriptions that were a match to that received message.
 This allows the application to know which of its XML subscriptions were a match to the received message.
 If not present, null is returned.

 Gets/sets the CorrelationId.
 If not present, null is returned.